gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/smart-commits-gij-cloud.md

 &nbsp;

-## Workflow transitions
+## Workflow Transitions

 The simple Jira workflow does not contain explicit transition names.
-These kind of workflow with no explicit transition names are becoming more popular as Atlassian is suggesting them to administrators upon project creation.
+These workflows with no explicit transition names are becoming more popular as Atlassian suggests them to administrators upon project creation.

 <img src='/wp-content/uploads/gij-gitcloud-jira-workflow-chart.png' width=217 height=241 style='margin:25px auto;display:block;' />

 The name of the status is the transition.
-So, using the basic example above, the valid transitions from <b style='background-color:#E2FCEF; padding:1px 5px; color:#006745; border-radius:3px; margin: 0 5px; font-size: small;'>DONE</b> are:
+Using the basic example above, the valid transitions from <b style='background-color:#E2FCEF; padding:1px 5px; color:#006745; border-radius:3px; margin: 0 5px; font-size: small;'>DONE</b> are:

 *   **\#to-do**
 *   **\#in-progress**